 Program to concatenate two strings using for loop

-Let's consider an example to combine two strings using for loop in the C++ programming.
+Let's explore an illustration of merging two strings using a for loop in C++ programming.

 Program.cpp